US Open 2025: Tennis schedule, how to watch on ESPN

 The US Open broke records in 2024 by offering the largest purse in tennis history.
-The final Grand Slam tournament of the year is upping the ante in 2025.
+The final Grand Slam tournament of 2025 is upping the ante this year.

 The 2025 US Open will be the first tennis event to reach $90 million in total player compensation, topping the $75 million at stake last summer.
 The total marks a 20% increase.
 Reigning men's and women's singles champions Jannik Sinner and Aryna Sabalenka will look to defend their crowns in New York and take home a respective winning share of $5 million.